ravenusmc/titanic/readme.md

 about the Titanic.
 The data that I have came, as usual, from Kaggle.
 The URL is the following: https://www.kaggle.com/c/titanic/data.
 What is interesting is that this data set was made for machine learning to try and find out something about those passengers who either survived or died on the titanic.

+I will also mention that this project will be using a lot of lorem ipsum since I want to focus on coding and not really looking up information about the titanic.

 This project, at its most basic level, will be a few web pages where a user may select certain conditions about who lived or died and see what comes back.